syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 ## GridTimeColumn

-`GridTimeColumn` derived from `GridTextColumnBase` and it  displays columns data as time.
-It hosts [SfTimePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html) element in editing mode.
+`GridTimeColumn` is derived from `GridTextColumnBase` and displays column data as time.
+In editing mode, it hosts the [SfTimePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html) element .

 {% tabs %}
 {% highlight xaml %}